-The Chariot Lite can hold a child weighing up to 34kg, which is more than most British 7 year olds weigh, so how long you are able to use it for probably depends on your child’s height and willingness to be in the trailer.
+The Chariot Lite can hold a child weighing up to 34kg, which is more than most British 7-year-olds weigh, so how long you are able to use it for probably depends on your child’s height and willingness to be in the trailer.

 Although this trailer and the conversion kits that can be purchased are expensive, I think it’s best to view it as an investment.
 A quick glance at eBay and other selling sites shows that previous Thule trailers hold their value well and can be resold easily as long as they have been looked after.
-My friend Laura has had her older model Thule Chariot for at least 3 years – it still looks immaculate and despite being used daily, she has had no technical issues.
+My friend Laura has had her older model Thule Chariot for at least 3 years.
+It still looks immaculate and despite being used daily, she has had no technical issues.

 The tyres seem tough and sturdy, but I think this is something that I won’t really be able to assess until I have used the trailer for several months and many rides.
-One thing that I will need to do is source some appropriate size inner tubes as I don’t know whether every cycle shop would stock them and I don’t want to find that I can’t commute because of a flat tyre.
+One thing that I will need to do is source some appropriate size inner tubes.
+I don’t know whether every cycle shop would stock them and I don’t want to find that I can’t commute because of a flat tyre.

 My final thoughts:

 I’ve used the Chariot Lite as a bike trailer and stroller frequently over the last few weeks.
 I was surprised by how easy it is to convert it between the two activities.
 It is light to push in stroller mode and changes direction very easily (perhaps a little too easily for someone who is only used to using a fixed-wheel running buggy).
 It is quite wide to use as a stroller, but its manoeuvrability has meant that I’ve been able to go into a number of tiny local shops and have not had a problem negotiating their aisles.